makrai/notes/conneau17-word-trans-wo-parallel-data.md

 ## 3.3 Orthogonality

-* orthogonal constraint made the training procedure more stable in our experiments
+* orthogonal constraint made the training procedure more stable in our expers
-* we propose to use a simple update step to ensure that the matrix W stays close to an orthogonal matrix during training (Cisse+ (2017))
+* we propose to use a simple update step to ensure that the matrix W stays close to an orthogonal matrix during training (Cisse+ 2017)
   * alternate the update of our model with the following update rule on the `W ← (1 + β)W − β(W W^T)W` where β = 0.01 is usually found to perform well
   * eigenvalues of our matrices all have a modulus close to 1, as expected